 A great way to incorporate humane education into your educational programs is through humane literature.
 In this workshop, participants learn how to identify humane literature, a valuable tool for teaching children empathy, critical thinking, and respect for all.
 We demonstrate how to engage students in learning, with both fictional and non-fictional texts, through questioning and discussion techniques that encourage higher-order thinking.
 Additionally, we discuss and practice inquiry-based learning as an effective strategy in fostering curiosity.

 Animal Resource Guide

-Our animal resource guide, created, in collaboration with the ASPCA and IFAW, is filled with 40 lessons and activities covering issues related to companion animals, wildlife, and farm animals.
-These lessons engage students in learning while meeting academic criteria through their alignment to Common Core State Standards.
+Our animal resource guide, created in collaboration with the ASPCA and IFAW, is filled with 40 lessons and activities covering issues related to companion animals, wildlife, and farm animals.
+These lessons engage students in learning, while meeting academic criteria through their alignment to Common Core State Standards.
 The guide is free and downloadable to the public on our website.
-However, we can also provide a workshop to provide training on humane education, delve into the guide content, and provide participants with hard copies of the resource guide and our accompanying videos.
+However, we can also conduct a workshop to provide training on humane education, delve into the guide content, and equip participants with hard copies of the resource guide and our accompanying videos.
 Please contact us if you are interested in an in-person training based on our animal resource guide.

-Our free webinar series provides educators, youth leaders, advocates, parents and concerned citizens with accessible humane education presentations and resources.
+Our free webinar series provides educators, youth leaders, advocates, parents, and concerned citizens with accessible humane education presentations and resources.
 Our webinar series covers a wide range of topics that anyone can attend live from the privacy of their home or workplace.
-Additionally, our programs are archived so that if you miss it, you can download and watch at your own convenience.
-See our archived and upcoming webinars here.
+Additionally, our programs are archived so that if you miss them, you can download and watch at your own convenience.
+See our archived and upcoming webinars.
 Please contact us to let us know if there are any topics you are interested in for future webinars.